asfktz/Awaity.js/README.md

 ## Introduction
-littlebird.js is a subset of bluebird.js that focuses only on parts that relevant for `async` / `await` and reimplement those with native promises.
+littlebird.js is a subset of bluebird.js that focuses only on whats relevant for `async` / `await` <br> and reimplement using native promises.

-While blurbird's is 17KB min/gzip, littlebird.js takes only 2KB for the whole lib, and since it built to support tree shaking from the ground up, you can easly pick only whats relevent for you and end up with no more than 0.5KB.
+That grealty reduce the library footprint, while blurbird's is 17KB min/gzip, littlebird.js takes only 2KB for the whole lib, and since it built to support tree shaking from the ground up, you can easly pick only whats relevent for you and end up with no more than 0.5KB.

 ## What's included?